tatyanazam/FL_covid_vis/README.md

          color=guide_legend(title="Mandatory Mask Order"))

 ```
-## Visualize Daily Case Numbers Per County from March to July
+## Daily Case Numbers Per County from March to July
 For each day, for each county that did not record any cases, I first added an entry of 0 to the `num_case` column in `fl_covid_data_f` dataframe.
 Then, I used `geom_tile` from ``ggplot2` to visualize changes in daily case numbers for all Florida counties.